-- 1. Lab/room space for the appropriate number of participants. - 2.
-Clearly numbered labels for the specimens these are easily printed off and laminated (this means they are wipe-clean and reusable). - 3.
+- Sufficient Lab/work-room space for the appropriate number of candidates to undertake Lab Test 1 and 2 with specimens. - 2.
+Clearly numbered labels for the specimens these are easily printed off and laminated (this means they can be wiped clean and reusable). - 3.
 Large plastic trays (cat litter trays are ideal!) to contain specimens. - 4.
-It is useful to have some spare hand lenses for the participants. - 5.
-Ten relatively common and relatively easy to identify species, i.e. species that cannot be confused with anything else.
-These are the first ten species for identification without any books, ID guides or other aids (see Lab test 1). - 6.
-Twenty plant specimens already collected (or grown in pots), with a good proportion representing regions of the UK that are NOT represented by the field test location vegetation. - 7.
+It is useful to have some spare hand lenses for the candidates. - 5.
+Test 1 (Lab): Ten relatively common and relatively easy to identify species, i.e. species that cannot be confused with anything else.
+These are the first ten species for identification without any books, ID guides or other aids (see Lab Test 1). - 6.
+Test 2 (Lab): Twenty plant specimens already collected (or grown in pots), with a good proportion representing regions of the UK that are NOT represented by the field test location vegetation. - 7.
 Not essential, but useful lower power microscopes for dissection. - 8.
-A relatively small site where the participants can record for roughly two hours, complete with owner permissions and also legal permissions if SSSIs are used. - 9.
-A 'gold standard' surveyor who is at least level 5. - 10.
-Risk assessment there must be a risk assessment available for both work space and field site and there should be a nominated first aider on hand. - 11.
-Refreshments and also coordination (or even provision) of transport to the field site should be provided. - 12.
-If running more than one FISC per year, it is best to use different sites, and use different sites each year (or at least have a selection of sites that are used in rotation).
+Test 3 (Field): A relatively small site where the candidates can record vascular plants for roughly two hours, complete with owner permissions and also legal permissions if SSSIs are used. - 9.
+Ideally refreshments (e.g. water, tea and coffee) should be available